5D Smiles Dental Implant Center

 Drug history and physician coordination

 We need: the exact drug name (oral vs. IV, brand vs. generic), the dose, the start date, and the indication (osteoporosis prevention vs. oncology).
 We also call your prescribing physician — usually the same day — to discuss the case.
-About 73% of patients who come in concerned about bisphosphonates are taking an oral medication for osteoporosis prevention, where ONJ risk is genuinely small.
+Most patients who come in worried about bisphosphonates are on an oral medication for osteoporosis prevention, where ONJ risk is genuinely small.

 CTX testing if you've been on the drug 4+ years